luisy-eng/luisy-eng.github.io/projects/RL_TandG.md

   - Power Forecasting
   - Automatic Strategy Inference
   - Games
 summary: "Project explores the use of reinforcement learning (RL) for strategic decision-making in both games and forecasting tasks.
-Using the OpenSpiel API, RL agents were trained to play the Huligutta (Goats and Tigers) board game, against fixed Tiger strategies through value iteration methods.
+Using the OpenSpiel API, RL agents were trained to play the Huligutta.
 The approach was then extended to real-world problems, including adaptive weather prediction and net energy demand forecasting."
 ---

 ## Intro